-The Vocational Education Act of 1963 required all U.S. states to set up detailed plans and reports to qualify for specific Federal education funds.
+The Vocational Education Act of 1963 required all U.S. states to set up detailed plans and reports if they want to qualify for specific Federal education funds.
 These state reports must describe the existing processes, which planning initiatives were made and which problems the individual states had been encountering.

 Commonalities and differences in all of the States’ education planning processes were identified and various development and implementation methods needed to be described.
 There were discussions regarding the origins of data that was going into the different State plans and the most important steps to write and review the States’ plan draft were traced.